City Architect of Birmingham: 1952–63: Alwyn Sheppard Fidler

 The council attempted to limit the damage caused to their reputation as a result of the scandal surrounding the resignation of Fidler by embarking on a major building project at Castle Vale with five new goals.
-They increased housing output at the estate by an extra 4,000 homes, aimed to reduce the cost of dwellings, introducing industrialised forms of construction to save labour, attracting new national contractors to work in Birmingham, and increase capacity by providing continuous work for contractors.
+They increased housing output at the estate by an extra 4,000 homes, aimed to reduce the cost of dwellings, introducing industrialised forms of construction to save labour, attracting new national contractors to work in Birmingham, and increasing capacity by providing continuous work for contractors.
 Between 1968 and 1969, 30,000 had been constructed on the estate and the council boasted a 'world record'.
 Despite the vast increase in housing output since Fidler, the quality of design had deteriorated.
 Reinforced concrete became the main material used due to its low cost and ease of use.
 Following Fidler's departure, the council removed some of the power that the City Architect had in housing decisions.
-They also sought a new architect that shared their attitude towards construction.
+They also sought a new architect who shared their attitude towards construction.